Showing posts with label franklin. Show all posts

 2023 July 8, Day Trip Franklin, Brentwood, TN. and Huntsville, AL.

-We started the day by eating Gravy and Biscuits at Jacks then Birding in McFarland Park.
-We could see the rain coming down the river so we loaded into the car.
+We started the day by eating Gravy and Biscuits at Jack's, then birding in McFarland Park.
+We saw the rain coming down the river, so we loaded into the car.

-We had no luck at Best Buy so we decided to ride to Best Buy Brentwood, Tennessee.
+We had no luck at the Best Buy in Brentwood, Tennessee, so we rode to the One in Brentwood, Tennessee.

 Hubby was going to take a shortcut but ended up taking a long way.
-We rode to Maradinville and stopped at Ardmore Welcome Center on I-65.
+We rode to Maradinville and stopped at the Ardmore Welcome Center on I-65

 Ardmore Welcome Center

-It was way after lunch so we stopped at Mellow Mushroom in Franklin.
+It was way after lunch, so we stopped at Mellow Mushroom in Franklin.
 We ordered a small Pacific Rim Pizza.
-(Mellow red sauce with Mozzarella, ham, bacon, caramelized onions, pineapple, and Jalapeños.)
+(It has a mild red sauce with Mozzarella, ham, bacon, caramelized onions, pineapple, and Jalapeños.)

 Pacific Rim Pizza